About Julian Meetings (8)

 Just remember that an individual’s opinion is their own and not indicative of any official opinion of The Julian Meetings.

 We have a very loose attitude to defining membership.
 Lots of people belong to a meeting but have no contact with the wider network.
 We have ‘lone’ or solitary Julians who do not belong to a meeting.
-Some just follow us on facebook, twitter, instagram.
+Some just follow us on facebook, twitter, instagram or our blog.
 The best way to be known as a member and to keep in touch is to subscribe to our magazine.
 This is free.